Skip to content

 Embabel ProgressOutputChannelEventAiEvent.AgentStep

 Each runtime declares capabilities via AiCapability.
-The framework uses these for model routing, tool negotiation, and feature discovery.
+The framework uses these flags for model routing, tool negotiation, and feature discovery.
+The table below mirrors the twelve-runtime snapshot pinned by each runtime’s expectedCapabilities() contract test; Y means the runtime declares the capability and the contract tests assert it.

 How structured output works: AiPipeline wraps the streaming session with StructuredOutputCapturingSession and augments the system prompt with JSON-schema instructions before the runtime runs.
 Any runtime that honors SYSTEM_PROMPT therefore gets STRUCTURED_OUTPUT automatically via the pipeline — no per-runtime adapter code required.
 BuiltInAgentRuntime additionally enables native jsonMode on the OpenAI-compatible client for provider-level JSON enforcement on top of the pipeline wrap.
 Source: modules/ai/src/main/java/org/atmosphere/ai/pipeline/AiPipeline.java:128-135, modules/ai/src/main/java/org/atmosphere/ai/llm/BuiltInAgentRuntime.java:72-74.